 WERTHEIMER: Well, what about that strong commitment?
 Has President Obama staked too much on this issue, which has always been so difficult for the Congress?

 ROBERTS: Well, I think the only way to get it done is for him to have a huge push behind it and to make it something of a personal political legacy for him.
 Hillary Clinton herself said yesterday that there are big differences between her health care time and this time.
 Here she is on NBC's "Meet the Press."

-Secretary HILLARY CLINTON (State Department): Back in '93, we had to keep making the case over and over again.
+HILLARY CLINTON: Back in '93, we had to keep making the case over and over again.
 Well, now we know costs will continue to rise.
 For everybody who has insurance, there is no safe haven.
 Their costs will go up.
 We lose insurance for 14,000 people a day.
 We know that our system, left unchecked, is going to bankrupt not just families and businesses, but our country.

 INSKEEP: So, Cokie, do those divisions among Democrats give Republicans an opportunity to make their presence felt here?

 ROBERTS: Well, Republicans are trying hard to separate the policies of Barak Obama from the personality, because the president's policies are losing some traction with the public, according to the polls, but he's still very popular.
 On the subject of health care, there are still three - count them, three - Republican senators negotiating in the Finance Committee.
 But the Republican leader, Mitch McConnell, says that they've promised him that if they're the only three Republicans who will sign on, that they will not call it a bipartisan bill.
 He says the only thing that's bipartisan about health care right now is the opposition to it.

 INSKEEP: NPR's Cokie Roberts, analysis on this Monday morning.
 Cokie, thanks.